Fort Lauderdale, Florida Travel Tips

 Families can find many comfortable Fort Lauderdale condo rentals by owner online through Vacationhomerentals.com.
 When choosing vacation rentals in Fort Lauderdale, it's helpful to read the description of the house or condo completely in order to make the right decision for your family; some places sleep more than ten people, while others are ideal for a smaller family of four.
 Fort Lauderdale is a large area, so it's helpful to find a rental that's located near the places a family plans on visiting.

 Families should remember that Fort Lauderdale has a sub-tropical climate.
 Temperatures can get quite hot, particularly from May to September each year.
 Sunscreen is a must, even during the fall and winter months.
 When spending time on the sandy beaches, a sun umbrella will protect children's skin from excess sun exposure.
-Fort Lauderdale is a laid back place.
-Families will enjoy their vacations much more if they take the time to relax and not worry about concerns back home.
+On average, there are 246 sunny days per year in Fort Lauderdale, Florida.
+The July high is around 90 degrees.
+The January low is 58.